authgear/authgear-server/docs/specs/disable-user.md

 Admin may optionally provide a reason when disabling user.
 This reason would be shown when user attempted to login.

+When a disabled user attempts to log in, the user would be informed of disabled status only after performing all authentication process, including MFA if required.

 ## Disabled user session

 When a user is disabled, the user can no longer create new sessions.
 However,